ceph/ceph/doc/cephfs/disaster-recovery.rst

 Metadata damage and repair
 --------------------------

-If a filesystem has inconsistent or missing metadata, it is considered *damaged*.
+If a file system has inconsistent or missing metadata, it is considered *damaged*.
 You may find out about damage from a health message, or in some unfortunate cases from an assertion in a running MDS daemon.